davidislam/covid-connect/phase1/README.md

   7. User can modify their profile information via Profile page.

   Admin:
-  1. There exists only one admin, who when logged in, can add/remove the available assessment centre.
+  1. There exists one admin.
+When logged in, they can add/remove the available assessment centre.

 ##account